Would you rather listen?

 Do the practice I just mentioned for ten breaths now.
 Conscious slow breathing resets the body to operate the parasympathetic nervous system (the calm part of you).
 This reduces the stress hormones that trigger the sympathetic nervous system (the part of you that wants to run & fight).
 ‘Forward Head Posture’ is stressful to the spine and causes even more stress to the nervous system that’s housed safely inside it.
 So put down your smart phone.
 Feel the diaphragm fill with air as you lay, sit or stand… nice and straight.
 Keep going for more than 10 breaths while you practice great posture.

 Moderate and frequent is best, for a good dose of endorphin release.
 Endorphins reduce pain and stress, and release dopamine, norepinephrine, and serotonin which makes you feel happy and relaxed.
 Over-strenuous activity may actually weaken your system, so take it easy if your goal is immune boosting.
 I teach a bunch of different low-impact fitness classes as a part of my own well-being and self care.
 I’m guaranteed to get a great workout, by having a group of people counting on me to show up and bring it (online or in the studio).
 Yoga, walking and sacred dance are my favorites, and every day I make time for at least one of those.
 You can too.
 Do what you like.
 Play outside.
+Stretch gently.
 Garden.
 Go for a walk.
 Decide now to make time for more enjoyable physical activity.